ssfc/npbenchmark/npbenchmark-main/travel_thief/2021 A non-dominated sorting based customized random-key genetic algorithm for the bi-objective traveling thief problem.md

 (Prompt: Generalize Section "Introduction" of this article in Chinese)

-## 1 Introduction

-(Prompt: Generalize Section "Introduction" of this article in Chinese)

 ## 2 Related Work

 (Prompt: Generalize Section "Related Work" of this article in Chinese)